 Most people aren't aware that she never held the title Holy Roman Empress, because it didn't exist.
 She was archduchess of Austria and King of Hungary and Queen of Bohemia, and had dozens of other titles

-in her own right, but for the first five years of her reign, the title of Holy Roman Emperor went to the duke of Bavaria.
-When he died, her husband got it, and so she was the HRE's wife.
+in her own right, but for the first five years of her reign, the title of Holy Roman Emperor went to her cousin's husband, the duke of Bavaria.
+When he died, her own husband got it, and so she was the HRE's wife.
 Additionally, she was the last 'actual' Habsburg.
 Her children would have belonged to the dynasty of Lorraine, but due to the prominence of the Habsburg dynasty, her children became von Habsburg-Lothringen

 Provides Examples Of:

 - A Mother to Her Men: Her soldiers even actually called her "mother" and she called them "my children".
 Isn't That Sweet....
 She also personally started a fashion in Vienna for donating cloth for bandages.

 - Beauty Equals Goodness: She was notably attractive in her youth.

 - She looks better in the Andreas Moeller portrait given in the other wiki.
 Presumably she was younger or Andreas was a better painter.

 - Beware the Nice Ones: As the rulers of Europe learned.

 - Cheerful Queen: When The Chains of Commanding were not weighing too heavily she was notably cheerful and loved music and parties intensely.